yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-029_Language_Change_With_Form_Open.md

 5. Enter a valid ZIP Code (e.g., 12345-678)
 6. Change language using the language selector (top navigation)
 7. Observe the form behavior
+8. Verify if labels and validation messages are translated correctly
+9. Verify if labels and validation messages are translated correctly
-8. Fill all other required fields
+10. Fill all other required fields
-9. Click on "Submit"
+11. Click on "Submit"

 ---